vincemic/ai-diagram-imp/USER_GUIDE.md

 ### 6.1 Export JSON

-- Click **Export JSON** to download the current state as `<title>.json`.
+- Open the hamburger menu and click **Export JSON** to download the current state as `<title>.json`.

 ### 6.2 Export JPEG

-- Click **Export JPEG** to rasterize the current visible SVG region into a JPEG file.
+- Open the hamburger menu and click **Export JPEG** to rasterize the current visible SVG region into a JPEG file.
 A white background is added automatically; device pixel ratio is respected for higher DPI.
 - File name defaults to `<title>.jpg`.

 ## 7. Undo / Redo